Sitecore/docker-images/README.md

 Configure your build server to:

 1. Trigger a build on changes to this git repository - to get new versions.
-1. Trigger once a week - to get updated bases images when Microsoft releases patched images.
+1. Trigger once a week - to get base images updated when Microsoft releases patched images.

 /Build.ps1 should be called like this: